GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

 \subsubsection{\textbf{Attacker's Knowledge and Capabilities}}

-Graph unlearning generally involves three parties in practice: the model owner, the server and the users.
-The model owner trains a GNN on a private graph and then uploads it to the server.
-The server then deploys the model and packs it into an API for users to use, and the users can flexibly send queries to the server and receive prediction results \cite{first_unlearn_attack, unlearn_membership_attack}.
-In compliance with legal regulations, upon receiving an unlearning request from a participant (i.e., a specific node in the training graph), the model owner must adopt graph unlearning methods to unlearn any information associated with that participant, and then upload the unlearned model and delete the previous version.
-However, attackers can exploit the time gap between model updates to save a copy of the deleted model or perform model extraction attacks to steal it.
-Therefore, it is realistic to assume that attackers have access to both the original and unlearned models \cite{unlearn_membership_attack, first_unlearn_attack}.
-We also assume attackers can master the number of changed nodes, edges, and corresponding labels.
-This is practical since such information can be obtained through simple count queries or by inspecting publicly released technical documents.
-These documents—which often detail data statistics and model information (e.g., node and edge size, label distribution, model name)—are common on MLaaS platforms to facilitate proper model use.
-Moreover, attackers can employ existing label inference techniques to recover labels, which serve as a cornerstone for subsequent reconstruction attacks \cite{first_unlearn_attack, label_inf}.
+We consider a standard MLaaS deployment involving a model owner, a server, and users.
+The model owner trains a GNN on a private graph and uploads the GNN to the server.
+The server then deploys the model and packs it into an API for users to use \cite{first_unlearn_attack, unlearn_membership_attack}.
+Upon receiving an unlearning request from a participant (i.e., a specific node in the private training graph), the model owner adopts a graph unlearning method to remove any information associated with that participant (i.e., its node features and neighboring links), releases the unlearned GNN, and deletes the previous version.
+However, the involvement of multiple parties and time gaps between model updates expand the attack surface, where the adversary can exploit to reconstruct the full unlearned graphs in a data-free manner.

-In contrast to existing graph reconstruction attacks, our threat model strictly assumes no access to partial node features, graph topology, or shadow datasets.
-This assumption is realistic, as private training graphs are proprietary and constitute valuable assets of companies and institutions, necessitating strong protections against potential attackers.

-In reality, attackers can be an internal actor, such as honest-but-curious server administrators, they faithfully fulfill their responsibilities to serve users but are curious about the unlearned content upon new unlearning requests \cite{first_unlearn_attack}.
-They normally deploy the unlearned model but secretly archive the old version.
-Alternatively, attackers can also be malicious external users, they can conduct model extraction attacks to obtain two copycats of the original and unlearned models.
-Even though these substitutes can leak much more information, we strictly assume that attackers only have access to the gradients of the original and unlearned models, without prior knowledge of the unlearning method or any partial information of the deleted content.
-Furthermore, auditors can act as a red team to launch GU-FGRA with only the minimal required knowledge in a data-free setting, enabling them to discover vulnerabilities and anomalies to improve the security and privacy of AI systems.

-Under the black-box setting, we assume that attackers can only obtain the posterior probabilities of the original and unlearned GNNs.
-This more realistic assumption significantly increases the attack range in practice, as any attacker can impersonate as a normal user to query the models and exploit these posteriors to launch GU-FGRA.